emibcn/covid/README.md

 There are some already opened _simple_ issues.
 If you feel you can afford one of them, just comment on it (so nobody starts duplicating work in parallel) and commit a PR when you think you are all done with it.
 If you don't know what a PR is, you can read [these open source guidelines](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source).

+This is a _Work in progress_ in its very early stages.
+All contributions are welcome, including writing a good _Contributing_ page.

 All contributors will be rewarded :trophy: by thanking them here (unless you prefer not to)!
 If funds are found, they will be fairly distributed across all contributors.

+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 # Thanks to